 .

-1. The foundation's Executive Committee will consist of a number of members, at least three persons, to be fixed by the Board of Directors.
-A Committee consisting of less than the required number of members will remain an authorised body.
-Any vacancies will be filled at the earliest opportunity.
+1. The foundation's Executive Committee will consist of such number of members, at least three (3) but no more than seven (7) persons, to be fixed by the Board of Directors.

+2. Where one or more Members of the Executive Committee are no longer in office or are unable to act, the remaining Member(s) of the Executive Committee shall be provisionally charged with the entire management of the foundation.
+Where all Members of the Executive Committee are no longer in office or are unable to act, the management of the foundation shall be provisionally conducted by one or more persons designated for that purpose by the Board of Directors.

+3. A Member of the Executive Committee shall be considered to be unable to act within the meaning of Article 8 paragraph 2:

+a. in a period during which the foundation has not been able to contact the Member of the Executive Committee (including as a result of illness), provided that such period lasted longer than five (5) consecutive days (or such other period as determined by the Executive Committee on the basis of the facts and circumstances at hand); or

+b. during the suspension of such Member of the Executive Committee.

-2. Only directors of national libraries or staff members of national libraries can become members of the Executive Committee.
+4. Only directors of national libraries or staff members of national libraries can become Members of the Executive Committee.

-3. Members of the executive committee will be appointed by the board of directors, with due observance of the provisions set out in the previous paragraph, for a period of at most three years, unless a member of the executive committee is appointed for a period exceeding this.
+5. Members of the Executive Committee will be appointed by the Board of Directors, with due observance of the provisions set out in the previous paragraph, for a period of at most three years, unless a Member of the Executive Committee is appointed for a period exceeding this.

-4. The board of directors will appoint a chairperson, a vicechairperson/secretary and a treasurer from amongst the members of the executive committee.
+6. The Board of Directors will appoint a chairperson, a vicechairperson/secretary and a treasurer from amongst the Members of the Executive Committee.

-5. A member of the executive committee will step down:
+7. A Member of the Executive Committee ceases to be a Member of the Executive Committee:

 if he resigns as director or staff member of a national library;